-- Doors required to achieve a certain airflow or air pressurization scheme required by these Guidelines
+- Doors required to achieve a certain airflow or air pressurisation scheme required by these Guidelines

-- All air locks, with or without an air pressurization scheme
+- All air locks, with or without an air pressurisation scheme

 - Entrance doors to any area nominated as a restricted area by these Guidelines including:

 - Operating Unit

-- o Sterile Supply Unit
+- CSSU

 - Catering Unit

-- Sterile Stock Rooms
+- Sterile Stock Room

 - Isolation Rooms

 - Birthing Rooms

-- Dirty Utility Rooms.
+- Dirty Utility Rooms

-Apart from the above doors, self-closers are not required or encouraged.
-Indeed an over-provision of self-closers can lead to unnecessary capital and maintenance costs.
+Apart from the above doors, self closers are not required or encouraged.
+Indeed an over-provision of self closers can lead to unnecessary capital and maintenance costs.

-Self-closers to the following rooms are discouraged:
+Self closers to the following rooms are discouraged:

 - Offices

-- Patient Rooms
+- Patient rooms

 - Bathrooms and Ensuites

 - Rooms used independently by people with disabilities

 - Meeting Rooms and Interview Rooms.